reframejs/reframe/docs/overview.template.md

 A page config configures a page by assigning it
  - a React component (required),
  - a route (required), and
- - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should by hydrated or not, whether the page's HTML should be rendered at build-time or at request-time, etc.).
+ - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should be hydrated or not, whether the page's HTML should be rendered at build-time or at request-time, etc.).

-You can build a React web app with **no build configuration** and **no server configuration**.
+You can build a React web app with **no build configuration and no server configuration**.
 **All you need to create a web app is one React component and one page config per page.**
 And, if you need to, **everything is customizable**.
 For example, you can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.

-By defining page configs you can easily create:
+Defining page configs allows you to create:

  - **Server-side rendered React apps**
  <br/>